flenniken/statictea/docs/runFunction.md

 "".
 If you specify "" or leave off the parameter, the current platform separator is used.

 If the separator already exists between components, a new one is not added.
+If a component is "", the platform separator is used for it.

 ~~~
 joinPath(components: list, optional separator: string) string